balkhibayeva/jenkinsAMIawsAgent/README.md

-# Create Amazon Machine Image (AMI) using Packer
+# Create Amazon Machine Image (AMI) using Packer with Jenkins pre-installed

 Packer is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
-Packer is lightweight, runs on every major operating system, and is highly performant, creating machine images for multiple platforms in parallel.
-Packer does not replace configuration management like Chef or Puppet.
-In fact, when building images, Packer is able to use tools like Chef or Puppet to install software onto the image.

 # Prerequisites